 The current vintage is 2013, and things are getting a bit confused.
-The quality is there (and possibly higher than ever) but they’ve expanded their offerings and changed their name from Villa Cafaggio to simply Cafaggio.
+The quality is there (and possibly higher than ever), but they’ve expanded their offerings and changed their name from Villa Cafaggio to simply Cafaggio.
 Up until this point, they offered four wines: a Chianti Classico, a Chianti Classico Reserva, Cortacio (100% Cabernet Sauvignon), and San Martino (100% Sangiovese).

 From the 2013 vintage onward, they have expanded their offerings under the Cafaggio label.
 Cortaccio is now Basilica del Cortaccio; Basilica del Pruneto is a new 100% Merlot bottling.
-There are now three Chianti Classico Reserva bottlings, including two single vineyard offerings: Basilica Solatìo, Basilica San Martino.
+There are now three Chianti Classico Reserva bottlings, including two single-vineyard offerings: Basilica Solatìo, Basilica San Martino.

 When writing the review of this exceptional wine, I realized every word I used started with a “C,” so here you go: Cafaggio Chianti Classico has aromas of cherry and cinnamon, with a chewy palate of cardamon and cassis.
 The finish offers up classic varietal fingerprints and a note of Chamomile.
+91 Points, Outstanding.